ER1CCR055/Personal-Website/README.md

 # Personal-Website

--Build a webpage with 3 working links for Home, About, Portfolio.
+-Build a webpage with 4 working links for Home, About, Portfolio, & Contact

--Add photos and format text on all 3 pages.
+-Add photos and format text on all pages.

--Add project to Github
+-Push project to Github for partner review/collaboration and grading